Viscoelasticity: Constitutive models of linear viscoelasticity

 where σ is the stress, η is the viscosity of the material, and dε/dt is the time derivative of strain.

 The relationship between stress and strain can be simplified for specific stress or strain rates.
 For high stress or strain rates/short time periods, the time derivative components of the stress–strain relationship dominate.
 In these conditions it can be approximated as a rigid rod capable of sustaining high loads without deforming.
 Hence, the dashpot can be considered to be a "short-circuit".

 Conversely, for low stress states/longer time periods, the time derivative components are negligible and the dashpot can be effectively removed from the system – an "open" circuit.
-As a result, only the spring connected in parallel to the dashpot will contribute to the total strain in the system.
+As a result, only the spring connected in parallel to the dashpot contributes to the total strain in the system.